 A HUMAN RIGHT

 At Camfil APC, we believe breathing clean air is a human right.
-By offering a wide range of dust, mist and fume collectors, we are able to provide clean air to the workplace, improving the health and safety of employees.
+By offering a wide range of dust, fume and mist collectors, we are able to provide clean air to the workplace, improving the health and safety of employees.
 In addition to improving the lives of factory workers, our products can improve the quality of local outside air, contributing to a healthier environment for our loved ones.

 WANT TO DO MORE?

 In this day and age, we are all on the move constantly.
 Unfortunately, all of this running around between work, school, errands and home causes air pollution.
 According to the Union of Concerned Scientists, transportation contributed to more than half of the carbon monoxide and nitrogen oxide and almost a quarter of the hydrocarbons emitted into the air in 2013.
 These pollutants can cause lung irritation, weaken the body’s defenses against respiratory infections and even block oxygen to the brain.
 Luckily, there are steps we can all take to reduce this air pollution.
 Sharing rides and carpooling are simple ways to get to work or school as well as public transportation like buses and trains.
 Many businesses, including Camfil APC, are becoming bicycle friendly by providing bike racks and encouraging employees to pedal to work.
 Lastly, through clean vehicles and fuel technology, we are seeing reduced air pollution from cars and trucks.
 How can you help clean the air during your commute?